Introduction: Electrophotography - Now With Added Kirlian!

 ****OBLIGATORY SAFETY NOTICE****This Instructable involves the use of high voltages, where "high" means in the thousands of volts range.
 This should go without saying, but if you are not comfortable working with high voltage, you should not be attempting this, as you will most likely end up in a darkroom with only a safelight to see by, holding both leads of a HV power supply in one hand as you fiddle with your subject with the other.
 If you do something stupid, this amount of power is potentially deadly.
 I am not responsible for any damage to you or anything else.

 Teachers!
 Did you use this instructable in your classroom?

 Add a Teacher Note to share how you incorporated it into your lesson.

 Most people have never heard of electrophotography, including my photo teacher when I first asked him about it.

+As usual, the most succinct definition I can find is on Wikipedia.
 Essentially, Kirlian photography, or electrophotography, is a technique that creates an image on a light-sensitive medium (sheet film or photo paper) of the corona from an electrically charged object.
 I don't have any sheet film, so I used photographic paper, which also allows me to use a safelight.